ashutoshmjain/shutri/PROJECT_ARTIFACTS/TECH_SPECS.md

 *   **Implicit Tracking:** Primary defects are tracked implicitly through the development and testing workflow for each milestone.
 The `git` commit history serves as the de facto ledger of defects identified and resolved.
 The number of commits required to achieve a milestone's "Testable Outcome" can be used as a rough metric for code complexity and risk.

+#### 10.1.1.
+Primary Bug Tracking for Milestones
+During the testing phase for a given milestone, only bugs that impact a previously completed and validated milestone will be considered "primary bugs."
+These primary bugs must be tracked via dedicated commits.
+Bugs that are confined to the milestone currently under test do not require individual commit tracking until the milestone is considered complete.

 ### 10.2.
 Automated Process and Reporting

 The project's quality process is designed for automation, providing clear, continuous feedback.